This Angry Age: Production

 Clément purchased the film rights to the Duras novel in 1956.
-The original male lead was supposed to have been James Dean, but he was replaced by Perkins.
-Mangano, the wife of the film's producer, was cast in the female lead.
+The original male lead was supposed to have been James Dean, but he was replaced by Perkins after his death in 1955.
+Mangano, the wife of producer Dino De Laurentiis, was cast in the female lead.
+Clément wanted Peter Ustinov to play Albert, but he declined due to a theatrical commitment.

 Clément shot the film in wide-screen Technirama and Technicolor.
-He was unable to film in Indochina, the setting of the original novel, as it no longer existed.
-Nor could he film in the newly independent Vietnam, as nationalist struggles continued there.
-Thus, Clément reconstructed the story's setting in Thailand.
+Following the end of French Indochina, Clément could not film in the newly independent Vietnam as nationalist struggles continued there.
+Thus, Clément and production designer Mario Chiari reconstructed the story's setting in Thailand, with studio interiors shot at Cinecittà in Rome.

 Reception

 The New York Times described Clément as "a specialist in that sort of tragedy that evolves from the inability of deeply pained people to face their own feelings."
 The reviewer also praised the "great pictorial beauty and admirable psychological truth" of Clément's film.
 The reviewer also praised how the "crumbling of the dam against the assaults of the river stands as an image of what is going on within the family."

 The film was also a critical success in France, being lauded as "a complete success, a chef-d'œuvre", although François Truffaut did not share this enthusiasm, accusing Clément of directing "his career".
 He added that "For Clément, the essential thing is that the film he is making costs more than the last one and less than the next."

 Duras was dismayed by the absence of certain colonial themes that were important in her novel.
 She said she felt "betrayed" and "dishonoured" by the film.